-Kelea has both degrees in Law & Commerce from the University of Western Australia, studied Jazz Vocals at WAAPA, Aural at the Victorian College of the Arts and Songwriting studies at NMIT.
-She is also a Music Facilitator for Catch Music - an all-ages, all-abilities, all-inclusive music organisation specialising in special needs (ActBelongCommit & LotteryWest) and has adapted to the Covid19 climate by conducting online lessons and a vocal workshops.
+Kelea has both degrees in Law & Commerce from the UWA, studied Jazz Vocals at WAAPA, Aural at the Victorian College of the Arts and Songwriting studies at NMIT.
+She is also a Music Facilitator for Catch Music - an all-ages, all-abilities, all-inclusive music organisation specialising in special needs and is an Arts Worker for DADAA Limited specialising in music for special needs.

 Kelea is a member of APRA, PPCA, AMRAP, Women of Music Production Perth, WAM, the Australian Songwriters Association, I Heart Songwriting Club and the Beaufort Street Songwriters Club.
 She has enjoyed radio play across Australia including 94.5fm (commercial radio), Triple M Wheatbelt, Voice of the Avon, RRRfm in Melbourne and has performed live on ABC Regional and RTRFM (Perth).

 “You probably wouldn’t think the topic of age discrimination by employers would make much of a song.
 Well, sit back, relax and watch the poignant video of “Dear Sir/Madam” from Australian singer/songwriter Kelea.
 Get some tissues first.
 I was tipped off to the song by a Facebook post about it from anti-ageism activist..Ashton Applewhite.
 Then, I was so moved after watching the video, I needed to learn the backstory.
 So, I rang up Kelea — her real name - Kelly Gardner - in Perth and heard out.” - Richard Eisenberg (US)